 With its protocol, 0x takes the strengths of both centralized and decentralized exchanges while leaving their weaknesses behind.
 Off-chain order relays allow for the same low-cost operations that centralized exchanges offer without sacrificing personal asset management and fund security.
 The on-chain transaction settlements, in addition, give users all the benefits of decentralized trading, making it so that transactions are only cleared once both makers and takers hold up their end of the bargain.
 And both processes are managed via smart contracts for enhanced security.

-Given the maelstrom of hacks that have swept funds from centralized exchanges over 2017, the cryptocurrency community needs decentralized exchanges.
+Given the maelstrom of hacks that have swept funds from centralized exchanges over 2017 and 2018, the cryptocurrency community needs decentralized exchanges.
 As crypto gains prominence and more money enters the market, so too will opportunities increase for malicious actors to profit from vulnerable investors.
 Decentralized exchanges offer a panacea to such a community ailment, and perhaps 0x’s novel design will do its part to usher in a new era of secure, decentralized trading.